 Sukie completed her certificate program in Diversity and Inclusion at Cornell University in May 2022.
-The four online courses focus on fostering inclusive practices at work and developing culturally competent and inclusive leaders in every industry.

 Who is Sukie Keita?